eldorado230/PyMoviePrint/README.md

 *   **Batch Processing**: Process multiple video files or entire directories.
     *   Recursive directory scanning option.
 *   **Output Customization**: Define custom output filenames or suffixes for batch operations.
+*   **File Size Targeting**: Optional CLI and GUI setting to limit the maximum size of the generated MoviePrint image.
 *   **GUI Enhancements**:
     *   Drag-and-Drop support for input files and directories.
     *   Dynamic recalculation of frame extraction interval when 'Max Frames for Print' changes for a single selected video.